-Advanced Health Care Directive, Advance Directive and Living Will Forms etc. became household words in 2005 due to events surrounding the acrimonious dispute in Florida over Terri Schiavo.
+Advanced Health Care Directive, Advance Directive, and Living Will Forms etc. became household words in 2005 due to events surrounding the acrimonious dispute in Florida over Terri Schiavo.
 They are an important part of any estate plan.
-She was the woman who was in a persistent vegetative state and had not left a living will to her family regarding her end-of-life care.
-As medical care has made enormous advances, it is now possible to keep many people alive for very long periods.
+She was the woman who was in a persistent vegetative state and had not left a living will to guide her family through her end-of-life care.
+As medical care has made enormous advances, it is now possible to keep many people alive in a persistent vegetative state for very long periods.

 It has become more and more common for people to die from the withdrawal of some form of technological support.
 Unfortunately, it is often impossible to determine a person’s wishes once that person no longer has capacity to express him or herself.
 While there appears to be a societal consensus that individuals have the right to refuse life-sustaining medical interventions—including artificial nutrition and hydration—there is less clarity regarding how to make such decisions when patients cannot speak for themselves.
 Advanced health care directive forms and living will forms can provide much needed clarity.

-This often forces loved ones to make hard and divisive health-care and end-of-life decisions.
+Not having a living will often force loved ones to make hard and divisive health-care and end-of-life decisions.
 It can also interfere with their ability to make more routine health-care decisions on behalf of an incapacitated loved one.
 Despite these concerns, data indicate that a majority of Americans have not completed some form of living will or health-care proxy and that family members continue to have a difficult time predicting their loved ones’ wishes regarding life-sustaining care.

 While planning for your health-care decisions during what may be the last days of your life seem macabre, such documents provide an important means of helping you, your family, and possibly others to plan for your medical treatment, particularly when you are chronically ill and can no longer speak for yourself.
 If you have any questions please don't hesitate in contacting us and speaking to our trusted Wyoming trust attorney.

 Do I need an AHCD?